-Unknown to most people, a job of a fireman is not limited to evacuating citizens from buildings that are on fire.
+Unknown to most people, the job of a fireman is not limited to evacuating citizens from buildings that are on fire.
 The nature of the work is not solely focused on rescuing people from fire, Firemen saves people from disastrous circumstances and also be an advocate for the good health and safety of the public.

 In the event of a fire, a fireman must immediately be able to perform CPR to those in need.
 An immediate and successful CPR can save a clinically dead person from further becoming biologically dead.

 Aspiring firefighters are advised to consider acquiring a CPR certification or even an online CPR certification before applying for the position.
-This is because it clearly denotes a person’s capability to perform basic health aid, even in worst case scenarios.
+This is because it clearly denotes a person’s capability to perform basic health aid, even in worst-case scenarios.